 Every skin has very similar style of Settings menu.
 This is done in

-its content but with keeping the overall design parameters the same.
+Settings changes its content but with keeping the overall design

 Users have to check for skin updates manually every couple days or weeks, missing out on potential new features.